 3. Create IntuneWin File

-- Create an empty folder for example C:\output or anywhere you like.
+• Create an empty folder, for example, C:\output, or anywhere else.

-- After the command has successfully completed, you can navigate to the “C:\output” folder where the .intunewin file has been generated.
+• After completing the command, you can navigate to the C:\output folder where the .intunewin file has been generated.
 This file will be utilized later when deploying the Intune Windows app (win32).

 4. Create a Win32 App deployment on Intune